HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

-# Access DX Picker
+# Accessing DX Picker
 This section provides steps on how to access the DX Picker in a custom web application.

 ## Prerequisite

-DX Picker should be installed and configured in HCL Digital Experience 9.5 release update CF214 or higher.
+DX Picker must be installed and configured in HCL Digital Experience 9.5 release update CF214 or higher.
 For instructions on installing DX Picker on supported environments, see the [DX Picker Installation](../installation/index.md) topic.

 !!! important
     To prevent CORS issue and be able to access DX Picker in a custom web application, it is required to add the host of the custom web application in the list of origins of the RingAPI service.